IBM/UQ360/uq360/algorithms/blackbox_metamodel/README.md

 ## Terminology

 - "Predictor" is used to predict the performance of the ML model on unlabeled data
-- "Base model" / "Client model" represents the model that the user brings in.
+- "Base model" / "Client model" represents the (pre-trained) model from the user.
 - "prod data" / "unlabeled data" represents data seen by the model in real world.
 The model is unaware of this data during training
-- "Drift scenario" refers to the "drift/bias" in data which leads to a model that performs very different on test set and production set
+- "Drift scenario" refers to the "drift/bias" in data which leads to a model that performs differently on the test set and production set

 ### Predictors

 #### Structured Data Predictor
-This is currently the most effective predictor in the library according to our experiments.
-It also allows flexible feature and calibrator configurations, and uses a meta-model which is an ensemble of a GBM and a Logistic Regression model.
+This predictor allows flexible feature and calibrator configurations, and uses a meta-model which is an ensemble of a GBM and a Logistic Regression model.
 It returns no errorbars (constant zero errorbars) of its own.

 #### Short Text Predictor
 This is very similar to the structured data predictor but it is fine tuned to handle text data.
-The meta model used by the predictor is an ensemble of SVM, GBM, MLP
+The meta model used by the predictor is an ensemble of an SVM, GBM, and MLP.
+Feature vectors can be either raw text or pre-encoded vectors.
+If raw text is passed and no encoder is specified in the initialization, USE embeddings will be used by default.

 #### Confidence Predictor
 This is a simple predictor which bins predictions of the base model based on their highest confidence value, and returns dynamic errorbars determined by the standard deviation of values in each bin.

 #### Passthrough Predictor
-It simply passes the predicted class confidence of the base/input model as its own prediction.
+Simply passes the predicted class confidence of the base/input model as its own prediction.
 This performance predictor does not have a method to quantify its own uncertainty, so the uncertainty values are zero.

 ### Usage